 I modeled exactly what I wanted, and guided the kids through it.
 And instead of having 5 kids miscopy their assignments each day, I started having 1 or 2.

-One last really common scenario I want to address: when kids seem to be forgetting procedures and getting sloppy with them.
+One last really common scenario I want to address, which is when kids seem to be forgetting procedures and getting sloppy with them.
 You know what I’m talking about: the supply bins have things missing from them, the coat closet is a disaster area, and the books in the class library are being misused.

 There are a few different approaches I’ve used to get the kids back on track:

 - Point it out: “Hey, I’m noticing that ___ isn’t going as smoothly as it was at the beginning of the year.
 Who can remind us what the procedure is for that?”